E-commerce & Logistics

 From diagnosis to stable rollout

-Delivery focused on building one operational backbone for orders, fulfilment, integrations, and exceptions so that scale would no longer depend on manual coordination.
+The work centered on one operational backbone for orders, fulfilment, integrations, and exceptions, so growth would no longer depend on manual coordination.

 01